EITC Eligibility Rules for 2010 Tax Year Outlined

 The instructions contain a worksheet and the earned income credit table to help you determine the amount of your credit.
 If you are claiming the EITC with a qualifying child, you must complete Schedule EIC and attach it to your tax return.
 Schedule EIC provides IRS with information about your qualifying children, including their names, ages, SSNs, relationship to you and the amount of time they lived with you during the year.

 How to Get Tax Help

-Taxpayers can find help in determining eligibility by using the new EITC Assistant on the IRS Web site.
+Taxpayers can find help in determining eligibility by using the EITC Assistant on the IRS website, available in English and Spanish.

 Taxpayers who qualify for EITC should explore available free tax preparation services.
 The IRS provides assistance to low-income taxpayers at more than 400 IRS offices nationwide.
 We also partner with local community and non-profit organizations to provide free tax return preparation for low-income and elderly taxpayers at more than 12,000 volunteer sites nationwide.
 Other options include the use of Free File, the free tax preparation and electronic filing program provided by software companies.

 Many e-file software providers and tax professionals also provide free services for low income taxpayers.
-To find a free tax site in your area, call the IRS at 1-800-906-9887.
+To find a free tax site in their area, taxpayers should check the Volunteer Income Tax Assistance site listing on this website or call the IRS at 800-906-9887.